alitelabs/tyx/README.md

 Registering services requires that class (constructor) is provided optionally together with arguments to be used to call the constructor.
 TyX only support property injection so services are preferred to provide default constructors.
 It is allowed to register specific instances (objects) as well.
 For a class to be considered a service it must have the `@Service` decorator and optionally implement the `Service` interface.

 The container is implemented as a pool with record of the service registrations; while a container instance actually instantiate the services and resolve dependencies.
-So to process an event the container pool (e.g. `LambdaContainer`) will identify the event type, construct the Call object and prepare a container instance, then pass the processing to the instance.
+So to process an event the container pool (e.g. `LambdaContainer`) will identify the event type, construct the Request object and prepare a container instance, then pass the processing to the instance.
 Instances are reused, once the event processing is finalized and the result is propagated back the instance is marked as ready to process the next incoming event.

 In AWS Lambda execution environment the function instance is not reused until previous execution is complete and Node.js event loop is empty (by default), so the container pool will ever have a single instance in it.
 This requires that any resources that may keep the event loop busy are created before event processing and closed/released after its completion, e.g. database connections.
 For this purpose the `Service` interface defines two optional methods `activate` and `release`; all services implementing the methods are activated before and released after each event processing cycle.